 Thinking about traveling to Ukraine?
 Good call!
 Not every country has as much to offer as Ukraine: Beautiful nature, a colorful culture and vibrant cities rich in history.
 Though many people still see Ukraine as a rather unusual travel destination, the country has seen ever-increasing numbers of tourists for many years now.
 With the opening on the country’s airports to budget airlines, Ukraine is bound to see more visitors from western European countries than ever before.
 Still, to many people (also in Europe) Ukraine is still terra incognita to some degree.

 Ukraine is a country that has interested me for a long time.
 I first came into contact with it through music, as Ukraine has a lot of excellent Black Metal bands, and then started learning more about the country while doing my undergrad degree is Slavic Philology.
 Then, in grad school, I took quite a few courses on Ukrainian history.
 When the events of Euromaidan took place, I felt solidarity and respect with Ukrainians, and felt like I had found a new favorite country.
 All that was left was to actually go there.

-Now I’ve been to Ukraine three times and can say that I feel more comfortable there than in Germany despite having lived here for over nine years.
+Now I’ve been to Ukraine four times and can say that I feel more comfortable there than in Germany despite having lived here for over nine years.
 People were extremely welcoming and helpful.
 Every time I’ve come back with more friends and positive experiences.